-Flow State is a new interactive digital video sculpture commissioned by the Francis Crick Institute in London.
+Flow State is an interactive digital video sculpture commissioned by the Francis Crick Institute in London.

 The installation explores the work of the Francis Crick Institute, a place dedicated to understanding the fundamental biology underlying health and disease.
 The artist has created this stunning digital artwork by juxtaposing and overlaying hundreds of film clips collected through unprecedented access to the landmark building, the scientists and the research taking place inside.